Consumer Medicine Information

 Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26),

-anyone else may have taken too much Noten.
+anyone else may have taken too much NOTEN.
 Do this even if there are no signs of discomfort

 You may need urgent medical attention.

-If you take too much Noten, you may faint, feel dizzy or lightheaded, wheeze or have
+If you take too much NOTEN, you may feel faint, dizzy or lightheaded, wheeze or have

-While you are taking Noten
+While you are taking NOTEN

 Things you must do

-If you are about to be started on any new medicine, tell your doctor and pharmacist that you are taking Noten.
+If you are about to be started on any new medicine, tell your doctor and pharmacist

-Tell any other doctors, dentists and pharmacists who treat you that you are taking this medicine.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking

 If you become pregnant while taking this medicine, tell your doctor immediately.

-If you have a severe allergic reaction to foods, medicines or insect stings, tell your doctor immediately.
+If you have an allergic reaction to any foods, medicines or insect stings, tell your

-If you have a history of allergies, there is a chance that Noten may cause allergic reactions to be worse and harder to treat.
+NOTEN can cause allergic reactions to be worse and harder to treat.

-If you are being treated for diabetes, make sure you check your blood sugar level regularly.
+If you have diabetes, check your blood sugar level regularly and report any changes

-such as a fast heart beat.
-It may also make low blood sugar to get
+such as a fast heartbeat.
+It may also take longer for your low blood sugar to get

-If you have angina and continue to have attacks or have more of them while
+If you have angina and continue to have angina attacks or have more of them while

-Noten is used to help prevent angina, so your angina attacks should become less severe
+NOTEN is used to help prevent angina, so your angina attacks should become less severe

-If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.
+If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

 If this problem gets worse or continues, talk to your doctor.

 Make sure you drink enough water in hot weather and during exercise while you are

 Things you must not do

-Do not take your medicine to treat any other complaints unless your doctor tells you to.
+Do not take NOTEN to treat any other complaints unless your doctor tells you to.

-Do not give your medicine to anyone else, even if they have the same condition as you.
+Do not give your medicine to anyone else, even if they have the same condition as

 Things to be careful of

-Be careful driving or operating machinery until you know how Noten affects you.
+Be careful driving or operating machinery until you know how NOTEN affects you.

-If you have any of these symptoms, do not drive, operate machinery
+If you have any of these symptoms, do not drive, operate machinery or do anything

-or do anything else that could be dangerous.
+else that could be dangerous.

 Dress warmly during cold weather, especially if you will be outside for a long time

 (for example, when playing or watching sports in winter).

-Noten, like other beta-blocker medicines, may make you more sensitive to cold temperatures, especially if you have blood circulation
+NOTEN, like other beta-blocker medicines, may make you more sensitive to cold temperatures,

-problems.
-Beta-blockers tend to decrease blood circulation in the skin, fingers and toes.
+blood circulation to the skin, fingers and toes.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

-Like all other medicines, Noten may have unwanted side effects in some people.
+All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
 You may need medical treatment if you get some of the side effects.